KeikakuB/infini-cube/HELP.md

 OBJECTIVE:

-Survive as long as possible as White Cube, a cube eternally chased by the cubifications of his personal demons, the Red Cubes.
+Survive as long as possible as White Cube, an orphaned cube eternally chased by the cubifications of his personal demons, the Red Cubes.

 CONTROLS: